nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Updates the Inspect Panel with the basic information and loan history of the person inspected.

-Inspection is a UI-centric command that operates on the current filtered person’s list, so you may only inspect those that are presently listed.
+Inspection is a _UI-centric_ command that operates on the currently viewed person’s list, so you may only inspect those that are presently listed.

 If you wish to view the properties of anyone in the full list, please remember to specify `list` to clear the filter.